Jvinniec/CppEphem/README.md

 in the top directory in order to remove the executables from your base install directory.
 Then you can delete the downloaded git repository.

+Note: This only works if the code was compiled with autotools, since cmake does not support `make uninstall`.

 DISCLAIMER:
 ----------------------------------------------------------